 Redevelopment of Multifamily Housing

 This category describes construction aimed at significantly changing or expanding an existing property.
 A well-known example in many urban settings is the redevelopment of a warehouse, armory, or other commercial building into apartment lofts.
-The Soho and Tribeca areas of Manhattan are prime examples of this type of redevelopment.
+The Soho and Tribeca areas of Manhattan are prime examples of this type of adaptive reuse development.
 In redevelopment, the existing structure undergoes considerable modification.
 This can leave little of the original structure intact, a strategy that can be useful when local zoning codes prohibit new construction.
-Developers sometimes completely demolish (tear down) existing buildings as part of a redevelopment project.
+Developers sometimes completely demolish existing buildings as part of a redevelopment project.
 In many situations, redevelopment is more complex and slower than new, greenfield construction.
-But the rewards can be much greater too.
+Accordingly, the rewards can be much greater.

 Rehabilitation of Multifamily Housing

 Now you understand what is a multi family home and how you can profit from multifamily real estate investing.
-You owe it to yourself to contact Assets America® today for detailed information about loans starting at $5 million!
+Finally, you owe it to yourself to contact Assets America® today for detailed information about loans starting at $5 million!